PavelKastornyy/script4j/README.md

 # Script4J
-Script4J is a set of libraries that allows to write programs and libraries in TypeScript/JavaScript using Java API.
+Script4J is an implementation of Java SE API and JavaFX API in TypeScript / JavaScript.

+##Java SE Implementation in TypeScript / JavaScript

+The core of Script4J is the implementation of Java SE API – base types, errors, collections etc.

+As Script4J is supposed to be used mainly in browsers, not all API will be implemented and multithreading will never be supported.
+Besides, the difference between Java and JavaScript slightly influences on the API.

+The target Java version is 11.

+##JavaFX Implementation in TypeScript / JavaScript

+Script4J provides implementation of JavaFX API on base of web technologies - every Node has a HTML element, which is added to HTML document body.
+So, Script4J allows to use JavaFX API for building web user interfaces.

+There is a demo module that shows using MVVM design pattern.
+After building the code in `dist` folder you will fine the HTML document that is the entry point of the demo.

+The target JavaFX version is 11.

+#Script4J Advantages:

+* It decreases development time as it is very convenient to use the same API for building JavaScript frontend and Java backend.
+* It makes possible to use the same design patterns, for example MVVM.
+* It allows to use the same business services for both web and non web user interfaces without necessity to modify these services.
+* It increases the quality of the code as Java SE API and JavaFX API are very mature.

 ## Modules
 Java 9 introduced the Java Platform Module System (JPMS).
 On the other side ECMAScript 2015 introduced JavaScript module system.
 In Script4J, JPMS modules are mapped to JavaScript modules.
 For example, `Object` class from `java.base` is located in `script4j.base` module.

 However, for development time every class is placed in separate ES2015 class-module for convenience.
-During code building on the base of such class-modules one total module is generated (in `.ts` and `.js`) according to the rules in `module-info.js` file.
+During code building on the base of such class-modules one total module is generated (in `.ts` and `.js`) according to the rules in
+`module-info.js` file.

 At the same time JPMS module can contain packages, but ES2015 module can't.
 Because of this it is not possible to have classes with the same name inside one ES2015 module.

-## Code building
+## Code Building
 For all commands it is possible to use only `npm run`.
 To build all:
 ```
 git clone https://github.com/PavelKastornyy/script4j.git